farski/awholenother.com/_posts/2025-07-27-getting-started-svg-sizing.md

 Which is to say, the universe where your SVG shapes live has no inherent size or bounds.
 Whether you make a circle with a radius of 10, or a complex vector masterpiece stretching very far in all directions of the canvas, the world is the same size.

 So, when an SVG gets rendered on a webpage, there **must** be a choice made about which part of the infinite canvas to show.
-If you’re every working with an SVG and it doesn’t seem like you’re making that choice, it’s important to understand that _something_ is making the choice.
+If you’re ever working with an SVG and it doesn’t seem like you’re making that choice, it’s important to understand that _something_ is making the choice.
 The choice has to be made, because we can’t put infinitely sized images on a webpage.

 ## It’s not pixels until it is